12mohaned/twitter/README.md

 This project is part of a technical assesment for a backend developer position.

+## Setting up developement environment
+ To run this project, you have to follow the below steps:
+ - First, clone the project using git clone "https://github.com/12mohaned/twitter".
+ - Navigate to the project using cmd.
+ - Install the required packages and libraries mentioned in the **Dependencies** section.
+ - After installing the dependencies, navigate using cmd to app folder then run **Flask run** to start the server

 ## Dependencies
 - Python >= 3.9.
 - Postgres12 .